David Neiman: Early life and education

 In 1942, he returned to Yeshivah to study Talmud and Rabbinic literature and received Rabbinical ordination in 1945.
 Following his ordination, he entered the Oriental institute of the University of Chicago, at the time the world's leading institution of Near Eastern studies.
-In 1950 he received his MA after writing a research thesis on the Letters of Lachish—a set of ancient Hebrew inscriptions, which were discovered in Israel in 1936.
+In 1950 he received his MA after writing a research thesis on the Letters of Lachish—a set of ancient Hebrew inscriptions, which were discovered in Palestine in 1936.

 He continued his studies at Dropsie College for Hebrew and Cognate Learning in Philadelphia.
 He received his PhD in 1955 having completed a work on domestic relations in antiquity.